Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 "MovieContinueGame", # Seems to setup the game to continue playback.
 Registered in PlayMovieUpdate().
 I don't think this is ever called.
 "LockPlayerControl" # Disables controller/keyboard input from influencing the player character.
 Exclusively called from scripts.
 NOTE: This will be automatically be enabled when a dialog box opens, and disabled when closed.
 "UnlockPlayerControl" # Re-enables controller/keyboard input for the player character.
 Exclusively called from scripts.
-"DialogBegin" # Displays the dialog text box, and broadcasts the script cause `OnDialog BEGIN`.
+"DialogBegin" # Displays the dialog text box, and sends the script cause `OnDialog BEGIN`.
 Called by the handler for the script command 'ShowDialog' (kcCActorBase::OnCommand).
-"DialogAdvance" # Hides the dialog text box, and broadcasts the script cause `OnDialog ADVANCE`.
+"DialogAdvance" # Hides the dialog text box, and sends the script cause `OnDialog ADVANCE`.
 Called by the dialog update logic (kcCDialog::Update).
-"DialogEnd" # Never called, but if it were it would hide the dialog text box and broadcast the script cause `OnDialog END`.
+"DialogEnd" # Never called, but if it were it would hide the dialog text box and sends the script cause `OnDialog END`.
 Re-enables player input.
 "ShakeCameraRand" # Shakes the camera randomly.
 Exclusively used by scripts.
 "PlayMidMovie01" # Plays the FMV "OMOVIES/MDRAGONF.PSS"/"mid_catdragon_fire.fpc" (This file does not exist in the vanilla game.)
 Description: "Play Dragon Fire Movie"
 "PlayMidMovie02" # Plays the FMV "OMOVIES/MWITCH.PSS"/"mid_catdragon_fire.fpc" (Introduction of Big Bertha.), Description: "Play Witch Movie"